Q: Has this car done anything famous?

 Q: Where did this time machine come from?

-A: A time machine enthusiast in Florida did the initial build.
-After purchasing the car from him in 1998 we’ve been adding and updating time machine parts to make it more screen-accurate ever since.
+A: A time machine enthusiast in Florida did the initial build in 1998.
+After purchasing the car from him in 1999 we’ve been adding and updating time machine parts to make them more screen-accurate ever since.
 Read more about our flagship car’s origin by clicking here.

 Q: Does the flux capacitor– flux?